VeraHesen/A.-thaliana-succession-root-associated-microbiome/README.md

 # A.-thaliana-succession-root-associated-microbiome

-Data analysis associated with the paper "Pioneer Arabidopsis thaliana spans the succession gradient revealing a diverse root-associated microbiome" (Hesen et al., 2023)
+Data analysis associated with the paper "Pioneer Arabidopsis thaliana spans the succession gradient revealing a diverse root-associated microbiome" (Hesen et al., 2023, Environmental Microbiome, DOI: 10.1186/s40793-023-00511-y).
+Raw 16S and ITS sequence data is deposited in European Nucleotide Archive (ENA) under accession PRJEB59993.

 RMarkdown files are provided to process the abiotic and biotic data.
 Input files are provided per section

 # Abiotic